gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 It MAY include an interim ID Token containing unverified claims (at the discretion of the OP).

-When a DPoP proof is provided in the Deferred Code Exchange Request, the OP MUST bind the `deferred_auth_id` to its respective public key.
+When a DPoP proof is provided in the Deferred Code Exchange Request, the OP MUST bind the `deferred_auth_id` to the public key in the DPoP proof.

 The following is a non-normative example of a successful initial token response: